guangf1/Connect4/docs/final.md

 In our project, we will try Proximal policy optimization(PPO), Deep Q-network(DQN), and MCTS to train a powerful AI and evaluate their performances, and compare different training strategies(Mlp,Cnn).
 We will compare the performance of different RL algorithms and training strategies, look for methods that can train a generic and robust Connect4 AI, and analyze the connections behind them.

 ## Approaches
 The state is a 6x7 board, where dropping a tile in any column will leave the tile on the bottom row of the empty space.
-There are 7 actions, each action represents 1 of the 7 columns of the board. reward is +1 for winning the game, -1 for losing the game or dropping a tile in a full column, and 0 for a draw or an action that does not end the game.
+There are 7 actions, each action represents 1 of the 7 columns of the board.
+The default reward is +1 for winning the game, -1 for losing the game or dropping a tile in a full column, and 0 for a draw or an action that does not end the game.
 Since connect four is a two-player competitive game, we will train our model incrementally from easy to difficult opponents to avoid not having good enough training results due to consistent repetition of the reward results.

-The environment built-in reward system of win +1 lose -1 draw 0 is not effective, since the reward was always 0 when the game was not over. under such a system most of the AI's timesteps were wasted and it was very difficult to learn effective attack/defense strategies.
-Therefore, we have adjusted the reward mechanism of the environment in the hope that the AI receives a valid reward for each move.
+The environment built-in reward system of win +1 lose -1 draw 0 is not effective, since the reward was always 0 when the game was not over.
+Under such a system most of the AI's timesteps were wasted and it was very difficult to learn effective attack/defense strategies.
+Therefore, we modified the environment to receive reward every step and adjusted the reward mechanism of the environment in the hope that the AI receives a valid reward for each move.
 The new reward mechanism is as follows:
 ![1742102978578](https://github.com/user-attachments/assets/f83c41f0-5293-44a5-b232-4c6c16ce6227)
 On top of that, for each action, the AI receives a -0.0005 REWARD, which is used to encourage the AI to complete a game in a shorter number of steps.